-Last week, we provided our readers with an update on our S&P 500 forecast where we mentioned that the market correction didn’t happen in September / October 2017 but that doesn’t mean it won’t happen.
+Last week, we provided our readers with an update on our S&P 500 forecast (SPY) where we mentioned that the market correction didn’t happen in September / October 2017 but that doesn’t mean it won’t happen.
 We mentioned the following:

 We still remain very suspicious, and though the timing of our forecast is way off, we still believe that a serious spike in volatility with a serious market correction as a result in still in the cards.

-A month prior to the article above, Copper price was retracing and we published Copper Retracing.
+A month prior to the article above, Copper price (COPPER) was retracing and we published Copper Retracing.
 How Low Can The Price Of Copper Fall?

 We believe copper has broken out of its long term bear market recently.
 At the end of July we got a confirmation of the copper price breakout.
 The start of a new bull market does not necessarily mean that things will go up in a straight line.
 The bull market can start off slowly similar to the pattern we now see on copper’s chart.